PeterJochem/PeterJochem/README.md

 ### Hi there 👋
+I am a software engineer interested in robotics

 - 🔭 I’m currently working on a Go playing robot
 - 🌱 I’m currently learning frontend development on Udacity